 Read more

-GONG DONG, one of the most active young architects in China, received Bachelor & Master of Architecture from Tsinghua University, followed by a diploma at University of Illinois where he received the Master of Architecture.
-He also had an exchange experience at Technical University of Munich.
-During his study in America, Gong Dong received several awards including Excellence Award from Steedman Fellowship International Architectural Design Competition, 2000; First Prize from American Institute of Architects Chicago Chapter’s Student Design Competition,2001 and Excellence Award from Malama Learning Centre International Architecture Design Cmpetition,2002.
-Prior to establishing his own practice he worked for Soloman Cordwell Buenz & Associates in Chicago, then at Richard Meier & Partners and Steven Holl Architects in New York.
+Gong Dong received Bachelor & Master of Architecture from Tsinghua University, followed by a diploma from the University of Illinois where he received the Master of Architecture.
+He also had an exchange experience at the Technical University of Munich.
+During his study in America, Gong Dong received several awards including the Excellence Award from the Steedman Fellowship International Architectural Design Competition, 2000; First Prize from the American Institute of Architects Chicago Chapter’s Student Design Competition,2001 and the Excellence Award from Malama Learning Centre International Architecture Design Competition,2002.
+Before establishing his practice he worked for Soloman Cordwell Buenz & Associates in Chicago, then at Richard Meier & Partners and Steven Holl Architects in New York.

-VECTOR ARCHITECTS was founded in 2008, Beijing.
-During seven years practice, we have always believed that design needs to confront problems, and it should be the attitude an architect ought to possess.
-Instead of enforcing architect's self-conscious or following icons and superficial forms, a good design has to respect the existing environment with support of logic and reasons.
-The contemporary Chinese design industry today is rather blundering that the rapid production and pursuit of landmark in height, size and form have become the main stream.
+VECTOR ARCHITECTS was founded in 2008, in Beijing.
+During seven years of practice, we have always believed that design needs to confront problems, and it should be the attitude an architect ought to possess.
+Instead of enforcing the architect's self-consciousness or following icons and superficial forms, a good design has to respect the existing environment with the support of logic and reason.
+The contemporary Chinese design industry today is rather blundering in that the rapid production and pursuit of landmarks in height, size and form have become mainstream.

-Architects no longer devote their effort for the fundamental and substantial truth of architecture.
+Architects no longer devote their efforts to the fundamental and substantial truth of architecture.
 In this environment, the persistence of confronting problems remains essential and crucial.
-In every project, Vector Architects is devoted to discover the unrevealing relationship and various possibilities in existing context.
-Through our design, to create the new perception and experience which are exclusive to each project.
-The sense of ‘being here’ is uniquely established and reflected in percipient's emotion and action.
-Therefore, the space, being the vessel of living, has formed an irreplaceable connection between place and experience.
+In every project, Vector Architects is devoted to discovering the unrevealing relationship and various possibilities in the existing context.
+Through their design, they create new perceptions and experiences, which are exclusive to each project.
+The sense of "being here" is uniquely established and reflected in the percipient's emotions and actions.
+Therefore, space, being the vessel of living, has formed an irreplaceable connection between place and experience.

 Read more